Huntsville & Madison, AL Real Estate Market Stats

 Huntsville & Madison Housing Market Trends 2026

-The chart below shows current Huntsville and Madison, AL real estate market trends, including home prices, inventory levels, and days on market.
+The chart below shows current Huntsville 🔍 and Madison 🔍, AL real estate market trends, including home prices, inventory levels, and days on market.

 Huntsville and Madison AL real estate market trends including median home price and inventory levels 2026

 Thinking about selling?
-Use our Huntsville home selling strategy guide🔍 to maximize your price.
+Use our Huntsville home selling strategy guide 🔍 to maximize your price.

 Homes for Sale in Huntsville and Madison, AL

-Browse real-time listings in Huntsville, Alabama.
+Browse real-time listings in Huntsville 🔍, Alabama.
 Filter by price, neighborhoods, bedrooms, and more to find the right home.

-📊 February 2026 Quick Stats
+📊 April 2026 Quick Stats

 Huntsville & Madison County

-If you're relocating, learn more about our Huntsville relocation services🔍
+If you're relocating, learn more about our Huntsville relocation services 🔍

 🤔 What the Huntsville and Madison Housing Market Looks Like Right Now